becem-gharbi/nuxt-directus/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

+A Nuxt 3 module for integrating the official Directus [JS SDK](https://github.com/directus/directus/tree/main/sdk) into your Nuxt 3 project.

+**IMPORTANT**

-This is a rebuild of the module based on the [new Directus SDK](https://github.com/directus/directus/tree/main/sdk) providing performance & DX improvements
+_This version `2` is based on the new Directus SDK.
+The previous version based on the old Directus SDK is `v1`._

 - ✔️ Typescript first
 - ✔️ Lightweight & dependency free